 There are many methods available to stretch and fold.
 The one you use should depend on how intense you need to develop the gluten.
 A gentle stretch and fold technique is perfect for already well-kneaded doughs.
 Whilst, the more intense “coil-fold” or “lamination” methods are go-to techniques for most sourdough bakers.

 Kneading increases gluten development which allows the dough to stretch as it rises.
 It also assists the elasticity of the dough and incorporates oxygen.

 Sourdough bread only requires a short knead.
 Bread made with a sourdough levain takes longer to rise than if it was made with commercial yeast.
 A long first rise allows the yeasts and bacteria to rise the bread alongside naturally developing the gluten and maturing the dough.
 The long bulk fermentation does most of the work so kneading can be short.

 Most sourdough bakers knead their dough for 2-4 minutes to incorporate the ingredients.
 If you are struggling to pass the windowpane test by the end of the first rise, try kneading for a few minutes longer.
 Instead of just binding the ingredients together, knead for 4-6 minutes and you should expect to see better results.
 Many bakers agree that the Rubaud method yields the best results when kneading sourdough baking.

 Tip: Be carefull!
 If you knead for too long you can end up with gluten overdevelopment.
 Stick to kneading for a maximum of 6 minutes in a machine mixer and 10 minutes by hand.

 Flour added to the table when kneading just gets absorbed into the dough.
 This causes your dough to be dry later on.
 It is best to not add any extra flour when kneading.
 Wet doughs will usually firm up during the first rise.

 Overdoing the kneading and bulk fermentation of sourdough can lead to issues.
-It can cause over oxygenation of the flour, and the break down of proteins through lactic acid.
+It can cause over-oxidation of the flour, and the breakdown of proteins through lactic acid.
 Overdevelopment will destroy the gluten protein which will lead to the structure collapsing.
 If you notice that your bread looks great as it rises, but then collapses or spreads outwards, it’s likely due to over-fermenting.